 The IAP maps out how the action items listed in Section 1.3 (and in more detail in the SRIA) can be realised most effectively.
-The IAP therefore takes up the three aforementioned R&I targets and their 17 topics and focuses on the modalities of actions specific to each topic (in this Chapter), their enablers (Chapter 4) and the monitoring of their progress (Chapter 5), as represented in Figure 4.
+The IAP therefore takes up the three aforementioned R&I targets and their 17 topics and focuses on the modalities of actions specific to each topic (in this Chapter), their enablers (Chapter 5) and the monitoring of their progress (Chapter 6) and how the impact of the actions could be assessed, as represented in Figure 4.

 The Actions of the Research and Innovation Programme are detailed in Appendix 1 in form of a comprehensive table.
 There, specific Actions have been defined for each of the 17 Topics referred to in Section 1.3.
 To illustrate the chosen tabular representation, an example of the illustration of an action is shown below in Figure 5.
-For each Action, a designated

-Number ("X" in the Figure below), an R&I Type (indicated in 4 different colours; see Section 2.2), a Description, an Implementation timeline, required Resources and Expertise, and relevant Stakeholders to be engaged in the activity are depicted below.
+For each Action, a designated Number ("X" in the Figure below), an R&I Type (indicated in 4 different colours; see Section 2.2), a Description, an Implementation timeline (circled in red in the Figure below), required Resources and Expertise, and relevant Stakeholders to be engaged in the activity are depicted:

 Figure 5 (below).
-Action example as compiled in Appendix 1
+Extract from the tables compiled in Appendix 1

-3.2.
+2.2.
 Different Types of Actions

-The experts of the ETP have identified 4 Types of action to realise the overall SRIA: Research, Innovation, Training and Education, Communication and Dissemination.
+The experts of the ETP have identified 4 Types of action to realise the overall SRIA (on the right).

 Synergies of training, education, communication and dissemination activities between the different topics have been exploited in designing several horizontal actions.
 Those activities require distinct approaches, but when effectively interlinked they will elevate the profile of the European food sector as a driver for European growth.
 To exploit these synergies several horizontal actions were designed to be worked out across individual themes.

-In addition, in Section 4.5 we have focused on strengthening the role of small and medium-sized enterprises (SME) in the food system R&I space, since the sector is in fact largely composed of SMEs.
-The Actions identified in Section 4.5 have also been included in the Tables in Appendix 1.
+In addition, in Section 5.4 we have focused on strengthening the role of small and medium-sized enterprises (SME) in the food system R&I space, since the sector is in fact largely composed of SMEs.
+The Actions identified in Section 3.4 have also been included in the Tables in Appendix 1.